KonradHoeffner/tempoguide/index.md

 ### Dauthi Voidwalker
 Easy for Izzet to remove but still a must deal with card early on, probably not the right choice for a bolt meta.
 Insane against certain decks.
-I [Minyafriend] have cast The One Ring and Karn against Forge, Sheoldred against Doomsday, Maelstrom Wanderer against mississippi river, Undercity Informer with Faerie Macabre in hand against Oops, Doomsday against Doomsday.
+I [Minyafriend] have cast The One Ring and Karn against Forge, Sheoldred against Doomsday, Maelstrom Wanderer against Mississippi river, Undercity Informer with Faerie Macabre in hand against Oops, Doomsday against Doomsday.
-It allows you to protect your own play if Force of Will is exiled, Fable of the Mirrorbreaker spamming your own Bowmasters, just use your imagination.
+It allows you to protect your own play if Force of Will is exiled, Fable of the Mirror-breaker spamming your own Bowmasters, just use your imagination.
 The floor is pretty good and the ceiling is crazy high.
-Best friends with thoughtseize and counterspells.
+Best friends with Thoughtseize and counterspells.

 Eco:

 * Dauthi Voidwalker: I like this card because it’s never a bad draw and some decks HAVE to remove it.
 You have to play this on TOP of your normal graveyard hate because it doesn’t let you keep more hands vs. Oops.
 * Stock Up: If the format slows down significantly, we can play this card.
 For example if Beanstalk becomes a good deck.
 * Baleful Strix: Same philosophy.
 If we have to play a lot of mirrors and grindy matchups, Strix is good.
 * Hymn to Tourach: Time has mainly passed on this card.
-I think decks like Show and Tell would have to be 20% of the metagame for Hymn to be good.
+I think decks like Show and Tell would have to be 20% of the meta game for Hymn to be good.
 These days, we have to play to the board a lot.
 * 2nd Sewers: If you play a slightly bigger version with 20 lands, I like 2nd Sewers.

 ## Sideboard